 1. Decentralize collection - Think about how many cargo vans, trucks and trailers drive empty every day.
+Now look at all the empty space in backyards and business parking lots.
 By utilizing idle assets and empowering entrepreneurs with the right tools, we can create millions of new jobs and scale this solution anywhere in the world.

 2. Incentivize sorting - If every item in your house had a tag with how much it was worth on it, wouldn’t you think twice before throwing it in the trash?
 By combining technology to value each item with an easy and enjoyable user experience, we can make sure materials retain their value all the way to their destination.

 3. Transparency = Trust - Simply knowing where your items go and what they're turned into increases participation and willingness to do the right thing.
 To track items all the way through the reverse supply chain, software needs to be embedded at each segment of the process (recycling & refurbishment centers, processing mills, factories, etc).

 Step 2: Make it easy for people to do the right thing